apcshields/autocomplete-plus-minimal/README.md

 ```

 In this example, the package will not provide autocompletion in any files except
 those whose names end in `.md`, `.markdown`, or `.pandoc`.
-This will not affect
+Remember, this will
-any other autocompletion providers, nor will the blacklist settings of other
+not affect any other autocompletion providers, nor will the blacklist settings
-providers affect your package.
+of other providers affect your package.